 How do you work with the wider system?

-CACT delivers other programmes within the mental health services of KMPT and Oxleas.
-A similar but adapted version of this project is also delivered across the Early Intervention in psychosis teams under both Oxleas and KMPT NHS trusts.
+CACT delivers other programmes within the mental health services of Oxleas and KMPT.
+A similar but adapted version of this project is also delivered across the Early Intervention in Psychosis teams under both Oxleas and KMPT NHS trusts.
 CACT also has activity projects within secure and forensic setting under both KMPT and Oxleas services.
 CACT also hold a place on the board of governors at Oxleas and contributes and supports their services as a whole.
-CACT has been approached by other services under the 2 mental health providers and is looking to grow and develop its provision into new areas in early 2019.
+CACT has been approached by other services under the two mental health providers and is looking to grow and develop its provision into new areas in late 2019.

 Do you use co-production approaches?

 At the start of every 10 week block, CACT and Oxleas hold a welcome session for all clients and their carers.
-Evaluation from the project pilot told us that people find engaging in the first week of activity a difficult barrier to overcome.
-Running a welcome session takes the pressure off clients and allows them to listen and engage at their own pace.
-We find that the majority of clients will engage with others at some stage of this more relaxed session allowing for a more confident approach to the first programme activity.
-Carers have also fedback that them understanding the project better themselves has encouraged them to support clients to attend more.
+Evaluation from the pilot of Up & At ‘Em told us that people find engaging in the first week of activity a difficult barrier to overcome therefore running a welcome session takes the pressure off clients and allows them to listen and engage at their own pace.
+We also find that the majority of clients will engage with others at some stage of this more relaxed session allowing for a more confident approach to the first programme activity.
+Carers have also given feedback to CACT, discussing that the carers understanding the project better themselves has encouraged them to support clients to attend more.
+The variety of activities has always been positively received by participants, but by having the initial welcome sessions benefits the service as participants feel relaxed and more at ease, which in turn allows the participants to open up, show their true selves and enjoy socialising and participating in exciting activities.
 Feedback is recorded from all clients on every activity with the information used to help shape and design the next blocks of activity.
 Staff from CACT and Oxleas evaluate each block of activities from a staff perspective and implement any changes they agree will improve the service and enable it to evolve.

 What outcome measures are collected, how do you use them and how do they demonstrate improvement?

-Outcomes Two outcome measures are used to monitor and evaluate the success and impact of Up and at Em; Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS) and Core 10.
+Two outcome measures were used as part of the pilot of Up & At ‘Em – Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS) and Core 10.
 WEMWBS is a measure of mental wellbeing and looks at how people are interacting with others, their confidence and self-esteem.
 Core 10 is a generic measure of distress and helps to measure anxiety, depression, risk and functioning.
 WEMWBS: 76% of group members demonstrated improvement on the mental wellbeing rating scale.
 Three people showed a decline on the WEMWBS.
 These three service users were the most unwell of the group so their presentation may have affected the results.
 CORE10: Over two thirds showed an improvement on the Core 10 scale.
 For some people there was quite a dramatic reduction in feelings of distress as a result of attending the group.
 For those who had an increase, this was generally by a small percentage and could be due to increased awareness of symptoms as a result of attending a group with other service users with mental health conditions.
-We also gather qualitative feedback: • “The different experiences have been amazing” • “Every minute has been lovely – I never expected it to be so good” • “The company has been great” • “Very uplifting is all I can say” • “I appreciate all the care and support shown to me” • “Thanks for all the hard work put into the groups.
+We also gathered qualitative feedback: • “The different experiences have been amazing” • “Every minute has been lovely – I never expected it to be so good” • “The company has been great” • “Very uplifting is all I can say” • “I appreciate all the care and support shown to me” • “Thanks for all the hard work put into the groups.
 They were varied, interesting and fun” • “Thank you for Up & At ‘Em.
 I appreciated every minute”

 Has your service been evaluated (by peer or academic review)?